daniel-beet/acme.sh.wiki-clone/notify.md

 # Set notification

 acme.sh can send notifications in its cronjob.
-Every night when the renew cronjob runs, you may receive notifications based on `notify-level` or `notify-mode`.
+Every night when the renew cronjob runs, you may receive notifications based on `notify-level` and `notify-mode`.

 The notifications can be emails for another supported way, such as request to a webhook etc.